 Climate warmongers

-As Dutton and Cook fry the future, bigger battles are brewing over climate.
+As Dutton and Cook plan to fry the future, bigger battles are brewing over climate.

 Well, it turns out a bit of nice rhetoric and an unambitious target weren’t enough for Labor to end the ‘climate wars’.
 Who’d have thought?